-Bao Fan: Billionaire tech banker in China reported missing
+Bao Fan: Chinese tech banker's firm reports him missing

 - Published